ualberta-rcg/python-intro/_episodes/11-lists-and-dicts.md

 - "Character strings can be indexed like lists."
 - "Character strings are immutable."
 - "Indexing beyond the end of the collection is an error."
+- "A dictionary (dict) is a key value store"
 ---
 ## A list stores many values in a single structure.